umgbhalla/dotfiles/README.md

 6. Finally, install my dotfiles.
 See [cloning](#cloning) for more details.

 ## Additional Configuration or Notes <a name="addconfig"></a>
+This list of additional configuration options are in no particular order.
+I've just added or modified them when necessary.

 - [Mirrorlist](#mirrorlist)
 - [Touchpad Settings](#touchpad-settings)
 - [Disabling the Grub Menu](#disabling-grub-menu)